 Convicts of nonviolent Class C and D felonies no longer have to wait 5 years to get an expungement, and most misdemeanants no longer have to wait 60 days.
 However, some misdemeanants still have to wait 5 years (DWIs, Domestic Batteries, etc).

-Also, the $50 fee has been eliminated, so there are no more court costs associated with filing an expungement in Arkansas.
+Also, the $50 fee has been eliminated for all requests to seal, so there are no more court costs associated with filing an expungement in Arkansas.
 This law went into effect on July 24th, 2019.
 Click here to see the entire bill on the Arkansas Legislature website.
 If that link breaks down, I’ve attached the images of the bill to the bottom of this blog post.

 The legislature was considering automatically sealing or expunging Arkansas criminal records, however that measure failed.
 See